dkworks108/Predicting-Student-Test-Scores/README.md

 The project uses supervised learning algorithms for prediction.
 Linear Regression is implemented as the baseline model.
 Model performance is evaluated using metrics like MAE, MSE, and R² score.
+The dataset is split into training and testing sets.